liuyi1989/PWRF/README.md

 ## Task validation
 On top of that, modal-shared and modal-specific details can be employed to solve the issue of multi-modal scene understanding, including synthetic arbitrary-modal semantic segmentation and visible-depth-thermal salient object detection.
 Experiments on several datasets demonstrate the superiority of the proposed PWRF framework for multi-modal scene understanding.

-## Multi-modal smantic segmentation
+## Multi-modal semantic segmentation
-The details will be upload soon.
+The details will be updated soon.

 ## Visible-depth-thermal salient object detection
-The details will be upload soon.
+The details will be updated soon.